justinethier/keyva/lsm/Readme.md

 LSM Tree - log-structured merge tree
 WAL - Write ahead log, disk storage for a transaction log of sorts.
-This allows reconstructing the in-memory portion of the tree in the event of service crash/restart, for data that has not been flushed to SST yet memtable - In-memory table holding some portion of the LSM tree SST - sorted string table, primary data representation for storing LSM on disk
+This allows reconstructing the in-memory portion of the tree in the event of service crash/restart, for data that has not been flushed to SST yet
+Memtable - In-memory table holding some portion of the LSM tree SST - sorted string table, primary data representation for storing LSM on disk

 # Notes